Heegaard Floer homology and maximal twisting numbers: The classification for indefinite Seifert fibred spaces

 \begin{prop} Suppose that $-Y$ is a manifold of type B. Then a negative-twisting tight contact structure on $-Y$ is isotopic to $\eta^\mathbf n_{i,j}$ for some $\s\in\Spin^c(-Y)$.
 Furthermore, such structures are all symplectically fillable and distinguished by their contact invariant $c^+\in HF_\emph{red}$. \end{prop} \begin{proof} We recall hat each structure $\eta^\mathbf n_{0,j}$ is obtained by blowing down $\Gamma^*$.
 We start by assuming that $-Y=M^\mathbf n$ is short; hence we have that $\{\eta^\mathbf n_{i,j}\}$ is a pyramid for each $\s\in\Spin^c(M^\mathbf n)$ by Remark \ref{remark:layer}.
 We saw that any such structure is obtained by $(-1)$-contact surgery on a Legendrian knot in a weakly fillable manifold, namely $(M,\zeta_i)$; therefore, they are weakly fillable themselves, and then strongly fillable as $M^\mathbf n$ is a rational homology sphere.
 In addition, the fact that these structure have pairwise distinct $c^+$ can be seen from Corollary \ref{cor:invariant}, as each one can be expressed by a different linear combination of $\{\widehat c(\eta^\mathbf n_{0,j})\}$.

 We have to show that the number of the structures of the form $\eta^\mathbf n_{i,j}$, among every $\s$ on $M^\mathbf n$, coincides with the upper bound in Subsection \ref{subsection:background}.
-We first observe the following: from Ghiggini-Massot's algorithm the twisting numbers on each $G$ are in an arithmetic progression of ratio $\mathfrak k:=\lcm(\mathfrak a_1,\mathfrak a_2,...)$; meanwhile, the structures as $\eta^\mathbf n_{0,j}$ are precisely the ones with twisting number equal to $\overline{\text{tw}}(M^\mathbf n)$ and there are as many as the upper bound, see Propositions \ref{prop:main} and \ref{prop:A}, and \cite[Proposition 5.1]{CM-negative}.
+We first observe that the structures as $\eta^\mathbf n_{0,j}$ are precisely the ones with twisting number equal to $\overline{\text{tw}}(M^\mathbf n)$ and there are as many as the upper bound, see Propositions \ref{prop:main} and \ref{prop:A}, and \cite[Proposition 5.1]{CM-negative}.
 We proceed by induction on the maximal size of a pyramid of $M^\mathbf n$.

 If there is only one layer then the proof follows as said above.
 Suppose that there is more than one layer; then we consider each twisting number $-q$ separately.
 If $-q=\overline{\text{tw}}(M^\mathbf n)$ then we are done for the same reason.
 Since the number of the structures $\eta^\mathbf n_{i,j}$ coincides with the ones in $\eta^\mathbf o_{i-1,j}$ where $\mathbf o=\mathbf n-B$, and this holds for every $\Spin^c$-structure, we just have to prove that the upper bound for $-q$ on $M^\mathbf n$ equals the upper bound for $-q+\mathfrak k$ on $M^\mathbf o$; we then conclude by induction.